 The Memorial which can be seen at Belfast City Airport has a design showing an Aircraft sitting on a CAM Ship however this can be better understood by the photographs below.

 This is Flight Lieutenant D.R.
 Turley-George with Flying Officer Fenwick in front of their Hurricane on board the S.S.
 Empire Tide.

 This is a Grumman Hellcat which crashed near Gillespie's plant nurseries on the Holywood Road, Belfast.

 It was 10th April 1945 and the aircraft had just taken off from Sydenham when it was seen to make a steep turn and dive into an open field.

-A child who was playing in the field was killed as the Hellcat crashed and the pilot of the single-seat fighter was severely injured and died an hour later in the military hospital at Campbell College.
+The pilot of the single-seat fighter, Sub-Lieutenant Edmund John Hoy, was severely injured and died an hour later in the Military Hospital at Campbell College.
 (More information regarding the Military Hospital can be found on this website)